How a machine-first approach transforms cognitive operations

 Taking a machine-first approach to building cognitive operations requires executives to move on three fronts:

 Today, enterprise leaders can take advantage of machine learning, AI, and advanced analytics capabilities to identify operational inefficiencies and determine how to fix them.
 In many cases, this does not require a huge overhaul of business operations.
-Often, companies only need to fine-tune their business processes and thanks to automation see benefits in a short time.
+Often, companies only need to fine-tune their business processes and with automation they can realize benefits in a short time.

 However, leaders need to constantly eliminate redundant and outmoded systems and processes, while investing in more effective systems and processes.

-Five quick wins businesses can get building machine-first cognitive operations
+Five quick wins businesses can get from building machine-first cognitive operations.

 Firms we have worked with have experienced the machine-first advantage throughout their operations:

 These examples show the power of a machine-first approach to designing important business-outcome focused operations and embedding them with automated intelligence.
-Companies that have adopted machine-first approach have unlocked new value from cognitive operations and leverage it as a competitive differentiator.
+Companies that have adopted a machine-first approach are unlocking new value from cognitive operations and leveraging it as a competitive differentiator.